 Starting with syslog-ng OSE version 3.2, it is also possible to compare macro values and templates as numerical and string values.
 String comparison is alphabetical: it determines if a string is alphabetically greater or equal to another string.
 Use the following syntax to compare macro values or templates.
-For details on macros and templates, see Section 11.1, Customizing message format (p.
-317).
+For details on macros and templates, see Section 11.1, Customizing message format using macros and templates (p.
+370).